Gracenote: Products

 In 2014 Tribune Media Company bought Gracenote from Sony Corporation of America.
 In December 2016, Tribune announced that it had reached an agreement to sell Gracenote to Nielsen Holdings for $560 million.
 The purchase was completed on February 1, 2017.

 With the acquisition by Tribune Media in 2014 and subsequent acquisitions of What's-ON, HWW, Baseline, SportsDirect, and Infostrada Sports, Gracenote has expanded its core data product beyond music into video and sports.

 Gracenote's early product line-up consisted of MusicID, Mobile MusicID, Music Enrichment, Discover, Playlist, Playlist Plus, Media VOCS, Classical Music Initiative, and Link.
 In April 2007, Gracenote launched the first legal lyrics offering in the U.S. that was sold to LyricFind in 2013.

-Gracenote's current Music offerings fall into three major categories: Music Recognition, Music Data, and Music Discovery.
+Gracenote's music offerings fall into three major categories: Music Recognition, Music Data, and Music Discovery.
 Its music recognition product called MusicID was originally developed as a CD track-identification system.
 Gracenote also operates a digital file identification service that uses audio fingerprinting technology to identify digital music files such as MP3s and deliver track-level metadata, album art, and links to complementary content and services.
 Its music data offering provides information describing Genre, Mood, Era, Origin and Tempo for tens of millions of songs.

 Gracenote Auto puts Automatic Content Recognition (ACR) technology into the car's audio system to identify music playing from various sources including AM/FM and satellite radio, CDs or streaming services and deliver relevant metadata and cover art.
 In December 2015, Gracenote launched its first audio technology, Gracenote Dynamic EQ, designed to help automakers and OEMs automatically tune connected car audio systems to the optimal equalizer settings for individual songs based on genre, mood and release date.

 Gracenote's video platform called On Entertainment consists of TV listings and schedules for approximately 85 countries and 35 languages as well as TV and Movie data and related-imagery information for six million TV shows and movies.
 On Entertainment is supported by standardized TMS IDs for TV shows, movies, and celebrities.
 These IDs enable universal search across linear TV, OTT and VOD libraries and make possible "season pass" DVR recordings.

 Gracenote Sports provides live scores, play-by-play data, historical results and records, schedules, player profiles, and athlete biographies for 4,500 leagues and competitions such as the NFL, MLB, NBA, NHL, Premier League, F1, Bundesliga, Tour de France, Wimbledon, and the Olympics.
 Gracenote's Podium product tracks all Olympic competition results and rankings at elite and junior levels as well as historical Olympic data going back to the very first modern games in 1896.
 In September 2015, the company announced DVR Extend which enables TV providers to dynamically adjust DVR settings to ensure live sports game recordings do not get cut off in the event they go past scheduled broadcast times.